Mwanza Region: Air transport

 Mwanza Airport is located within the region's boundaries, in the city of Mwanza.

 Population

-The Sukuma tribe is the majority people group in Mwanza, Shinyanga, Geita, and Simiyu Regions together tradtionally known as Usukuma or Sukumaland.
+The Sukuma tribe is the majority people group in Mwanza, Shinyanga, Geita, and Simiyu Regions together traditionally known as Usukuma or Sukumaland.
 Additionally on the Lake Victoria islands and shores of the Mwanza Region are also the Kerewe, Kara and Zinza, with Wakerewe and Wakara in the east, particularly Ukerewe Island, and Wazinza in the western shores and islands also in Geita Region.
 Those of other tribes commonly found in Mwanza, mostly in ports and cities, are the Haya, Nyamwezi, Sumbwa, Kuria, Luo, Jita, and Shashi.

 Demographics

 In 2022 the Tanzania National Bureau of Statistics census there were 3,699,872 people in the region, from 2,772,509 in 2012.
-For 2002–2012, the region's 3.0 percent average annual population growth rate was the eighth highest in the country.
+For 2002–2012, the region's 3.0 per cent average annual population growth rate was the eighth highest in the country.
 It was also the sixth most densely populated region in 2012 with 120 PD/km2.